Data feed

 Data feed is a mechanism for users to receive updated data from data sources.
 It is commonly used by real-time applications in point-to-point settings as well as on the World Wide Web.
 The latter is also called web feed.
 News feed is a popular form of web feed.
 RSS feed makes dissemination of blogs easy.
-Product feeds play increasingly important role in e-commerce and internet marketing, as well as news distribution, financial markets, and cybersecurity.
+Product feeds play increasingly important role in e-commerce and internet marketing, as well as news distribution, international markets, and cybersecurity.
 Data feeds usually require structured data that include different labelled fields, such as "title" or "product".